myreceiptt/nota-markdown/archived-oioi/2025/08/iblooming-web3-living.md

+---
+description: >-
+  We don't belong in your reality, your real life.
+In your reality, your real life, you can merely meet our avatars in any version.
+So, stay alert and beware of scams!
+icon: markdown
+cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
+coverY: 0
+---

 # iBLOOMING Web3 Strategic Execution Plan (Living Document)

 This document serves as the **living strategic execution guide** for iBLOOMING's transition into Web3, combining insights from the meetings on **July 10** and **July 11, 2025**.
 Unlike narrative meeting notes, this document summarizes what must be done, by whom, and why — and evolves over time.